 Today, thanks to our readers and advertisers, The Cross Timbers Gazette is the largest locally-owned, direct-mailed news publication in Denton County, reaching over 120,000 affluent residents each month.

 Owner: Miller Media Holdings LLC

-Graphic Designers: Crystal Adams, Bill Castleman, Susan Miller
+Graphic Designers: Crystal Adams, Susan Miller

-Contributing Photographers: Bill Castleman, Helen Chouinard
+Contributing Photographers: Helen Chouinard, Lynn Seeden

 Editorial and Advertising Submissions: The Cross Timbers Gazette welcomes your letters.
 Letters can be edited for length, clarity and accuracy.
 All letters become the property of the CTG, and may be published in print, electronic and other forms of media.
 Letters should include your name, address, and phone.
 Anonymous letters will not be printed.
 E-mail your letters to the Editor.
 Opinions expressed in articles, editorials, letters, and forum posts do not necessarily reflect the opinions of the CTG or its staff.
 We reserve the right not to print letters or accept advertising deemed unsuitable for the CTG.